-The intent of this Conflict Minerals Report ("CMR") is to describe the measures Urban Outfitters has taken to exercise due diligence on the source and chain of custody of certain minerals in our products manufactured during the 2021 calendar year.
+The intent of this Conflict Minerals Report ("CMR") is to describe the measures Urban Outfitters has taken to exercise due diligence on the source and chain of custody of certain minerals in our products manufactured during the 2022 calendar year.

-Urban Outfitters is a lifestyle products and services company that operates a portfolio of global consumer brands comprised of Anthropologie, Bhldn, Free People, FP Movement, Terrain, Urban Outfitters, Nuuly and Menus & Venues.
+Urban Outfitters is a lifestyle products and services company that operates a portfolio of global consumer brands comprised of Anthropologie, Free People, FP Movement, Terrain, Urban Outfitters, Nuuly and Menus & Venues.
 Urban Outfitters operates under three reportable segments - Retail, Wholesale and Nuuly.
-The Retail segment contains the Anthropologie, Bhldn, Free People, FP Movement, Terrain, Urban Outfitters and Menus & Venues brands.
+The Retail segment contains the Anthropologie, Free People, FP Movement, Terrain, Urban Outfitters and Menus & Venues brands.
 Urban Outfitters operates a Wholesale segment under the Free People, FP Movement and Urban Outfitters brands that sells its products through department and specialty stores worldwide, digital businesses and its Retail segment.
-The Nuuly segment, formerly known as the Subscription segment, consists of the Nuuly brand.
+The Nuuly segment, formerly known as the Subscription segment, consists of the Nuuly brand, which includes Nuuly Rent and Nuuly Thrift.